apache/datasketches-website/docs/Sampling/VarOptPigUDFs.md

 From 'DUMP result':

-    (30.0,(30.0,heavy))
+    (30.0,(30.0,h))
-    (30.0,(30.0,heavy))
+    (30.0,(30.0,h))
     (28.0,(4.0,d))
     (28.0,(7.0,g))

-By running this script repeatedly, we can obesrve that the heavy items will always be included, but that the remaining 2 items will differ across runs.
-We can also see that the varopt weight represents an adjusetd weight, although by keeping the entire input tuple the original weight value is also stored.
+By running this script repeatedly, we can obesrve that the heavy items (h) will always be included, but that the remaining 2 items will differ across runs, appearing in proportion to their weights.
+We can also see that the output varopt weight on the non-heavy samples represents an adjusetd weight, although by keeping the entire input tuple the original weight value is also stored.

 From 'DESCRIBE result':